Jaclem/obsidian-notes/React/Conditional Rendering/Conditional Rendering.md

 This is basically saying IF `props.setup` is a truthy value then render everything on the right side of the `&&` operator.
 IF it is a falsy value then do nothing.

+NOTE: A quick understanding on how this works, if the statement `props.setup` is truthy JavaScript continues looking at the rest of the code written and renders it.
+If however the statement is false JavaScript does not continue to interpret anything after the `&&` it actually stops interpretting before the `&&`

 ----

 # Ternary Operator in JSX